-Shooting On White Background
+Shooting On White Background - A Simple Formula

 In photography, we the photographers are often asked to shoot on a white seamless background (or a cove).
 One of the most challenging shots in fashion, advertising, and catalog photography is to photograph a subject wearing white clothing on a white cove with perfect separation.
 In images I have seen by others, there is often no separation between the white clothing or material and the white background.
 Over the years, I have heard so many photographers explain how they are able to achieve this in such a clean manner leaving no spill of light on the clothes or subject.